How to Avoid Falling into the Debt Trap

 1.1 What is a Debt Trap?

-• Rolling over debt into new loans.
+• Rolling over debt into new loans or accumulating more loans to cover existing ones.

 1.2 Signs You’re Heading Toward a Debt Trap